-- Oversee human resources, compensation and employee benefits programs, policies, and plans; - · Oversee policies, strategies and initiatives relating to human capital management; - · Review and advise on management succession planning and executive organizational development; - Review and approve the compensatory arrangements with our executive officers and other senior management; and - · Approve the compensation program for Board members.

-For a description of the compensation and leadership committee's processes and procedures, including the roles of its independent compensation consultant and the CEO in support of the committee's decision-making process, see the section entitled "Executive Compensation" beginning on page 45.
+Louis Miramontes(Chair) Primary responsibilities: Mohit Daswani Oversee human resources, compensation and employee benefits programs, policies, and plans; Ginny Lee Oversee policies, strategies and initiatives relating to human capital management; Scott Parker Review and advise on management succession planning and executive organizational development; Review and approve the compensatory arrangements with our executive officers and other senior management; and Compensation and Leadership Approve the compensation program for Board members.
+Committee Report page 69 For a description of the compensation and leadership committee's processes and procedures, including the roles of its independent compensation consultant and the CEO in support of the committee's decision-making process, see the section entitled "Executive Compensation" beginning on page 45.
+Since June 2024 Met 5 times in 2024 Oportun 29